leondz/garak/README.md

 [Snowballed Hallucination](https://ofir.io/snowballed_hallucination.pdf) probes designed to make a model give a wrong answer to questions too complex for it to process

+### art

+Auto Red-Team.
+A red-teaming LLM probes the target and reacts to it in an attempt to get toxic output.
+Prototype, mostly stateless, for now uses a simple GPT-2 [fine-tuned](https://huggingface.co/leondz/artgpt2tox) on the subset of hhrlhf attempts that yielded detectable toxicity (the only target currently supported for now).

 ## Logging